NEU-ANCL/hkvs_ca016_ros_wraper/README.md

 # hkvs_ca016_ros_package
-This is a ros package of Hikvision industrial camera(ca016)
+This is a ROS wraper of Hikvision industrial camera(ca016).
+The main contributor is Jiafei Li, under the supervision of Prof. Fei Chen, from the Autonomous and Network Control Laboratory,  Northeastern University at Qinhuangdao, China.